MicrosoftDocs/architecture-center/docs/guide/technology-choices/load-balancing-overview-content.md

 | Azure Load Balancer       | Regional or Global | Non-HTTP(S)      |

 > [!NOTE]
-> Azure Traffic Manager and Azure Load Balancer have the capabilities to distribute HTTP(S) traffic, but do not have any specific features to route based on protocol data unit information higher than Layer 4.
-They both support HTTP(S) traffic, but only at Layer 4 functionality levels.
+> Azure Traffic Manager and Azure Load Balancer have the capabilities to distribute any traffic, including HTTP(S).
+However, they do not have specific Layer 7 features.
+Azure Load Balancer supports HTTP(S) traffic at Layer 4, while Azure Traffic Manager doesn’t handle the traffic directly, as it uses DNS to direct clients to the appropriate endpoints.

 ## Azure load-balancing services